For Definitions of Unfamiliar Assignment Words - Try My Handy Glossary

 What are the benefits to the Assignee (new buyer)?

-- Faster occupancy as unit is usually near or at occupancy and often vacant.
-Can be many 3-7 years sooner than buying new (pre-construction) from the Builder.
+- Faster occupancy as the unit is usually near or at occupancy and often vacant.
+Can be 3-7 years sooner than buying new (pre-construction) from the Builder.
 95% of pre-construction has substantial delays in reaching Occupancy and Final Closing dates.

 - Enjoy a brand new unit - often never occupied/never rented.
 Fresh and clean (no pet, smoking, cooking smells, bad decor).